DeltaCamp/zos-vouching-mock/README.md

 $ zos session --from 0x51f595ef681c3b3b6b6949fbbb36b7d98daa15bf --expires 7200 --network local
 ```

-If you changed the mnemonic, you should start a zos session using the second account address.
+If you changed the mnemonic, you should replace the above 'from' variable with another address (I use the second address listed when `ganache-cli` starts).

 Push out the local contracts: